Child Centered Play Therapy

 • Trauma such as abuse or neglect

-Play therapy can foster the development of a variety of social and emotional skills, including the development a positive sense of self and confidence.
+Play therapy helps foster children’s development of a variety of social and emotional skills, including a more positive sense of self, confidence, responsibility and problem-solving skills and emotional literacy.

-Through play therapy children are better able to understand their experiences, emotions and behaviours and find their own resources for healing and growth.
+Through play therapy children are better able to understand their experiences and find their own resources for healing and growth.

 Meet Manon

-Manon van Esch has over 25 years of experience working with children in education (ECE and Primary Education), NGO’s, child mental health & disability services and governmental agencies, in both social work and leadership roles.
+Manon van Esch has over 25 years of experience working with children across education (ECE and Primary Schools), NGO’s, child mental health & disability services and governmental agencies.

 She was born in the Netherlands and has lived in Aotearoa New Zealand since 2011.
 Manon is a NZ registered social worker (SWRB) and a NZ trained and certified play therapist.